AmoseKang/DrQA_cn/readme.md

 2. Chinese to pinyin
 3. Chinese number to number
 4. SBC case to DBC case
-6. common sybol transformation
+6. common symbol transformation

-The module embbed with common words mapping. (abbreviation <-> full spell, etc.)
+The module embed with common words mapping. (abbreviation <-> full spell, etc.)
-This module provide a simple context scoring function for better answer ranking.
+This module provides a simple context scoring function for better answer ranking.
 Provide simple context retriever. (worked with baidu search engine) Provide parsed and tested training set (based on WebQA) and word embedding (60 dimension and 200 dimension).